mvolkmann/blog/src/swift-ui.md

 // This must be a class instead of a struct
 // in order to conform to the ObservableObject protocol.
-// Things that do this gain an objectWillChange method that publishes changes.
+// Classes that do this gain an objectWillChange method
+// that publishes changes.
 // This can be called directly before changes are made.
-// Alternatively, if the properties that can change are annotated with
+// Alternatively, if the properties that can change are annotated with the
-// the @Published property wrapper, changes will be published automatically. class Model: ObservableObject {
+// @Published property wrapper, changes will be published automatically. class Model: ObservableObject {
     // The @Published property wrapper causes changes in properties
     // that are structs, not classes, to be published.